jetify-com/tyson/README.md

 At the moment we offer:

 1. A `golang` library that can parse TySON files and evaluate them to JSON.
-   It is built on top of the widely adopted, and rock-solid `esbuild` with `es6` syntax support.
+   It is built on top of the widely adopted, and rock-solid `esbuild`.
 1. A command line tool, compiled as a single binary, that can parse and evaluate TySON files to JSON.

 Based on feedback from the community, we plan to add:

-1. A formal spec for TySON (once we feel confident that the feature set is stable).
+1. A formal spec for TySON (once we feel confident we can retain backwards compatibility).
 1. Implementations for other languages including `rust`.

 # Related Work